brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

           .catch(console.error);
       }
   ```

+The body tag of the application calls the __displayCustomersOnLoad__ function shown above.
+This function logs in with our credentials and then displays a list of customers.
+Take a moment to search the data by filling in the input variables and clicking the __"Search"__ button.

 The best getting started guide with the browser client SDK is [the blog tutorial](https://docs.mongodb.com/stitch/tutorials/blog-overview/).
 It consists of two main parts, the [Blog tutorial back end](https://docs.mongodb.com/stitch/tutorials/guides/blog-backend/), and the [Blog tutorial front end](https://docs.mongodb.com/stitch/tutorials/guides/blog-web/).
 We will offer a condensed version of the blog tutorial with a couple of new concepts.
 It is highly recommended to complete the blog tutorial when you have time.

 Additional information on the application of rules and third party authentication can be found in the [todo web app tutorial](https://docs.mongodb.com/stitch/tutorials/todo-overview/)